What Does A Car Title Look Like?

 This is a California certificate of title.
 Not all titles will look like this as all states are different, but this is a good reference point.
 As you can see, the top portion contains the vehicle’s basic information.
 Below you will find the registered owners name and address.
 The middle section has fields to fill out in the case of a title transfer—usually occurring when selling the vehicle.
 This section has two places for the seller to sign and one spot for the buyer to sign.

 Do you have a question about your state’s vehicle title and its rules?
+No matter where your address is, each title varies based on state.
 Here are answers to frequently asked questions for all 50 states and their vehicle titles:

 Iowa: